 Ecclesiastes 8:11 Because sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil.

 What Paul is saying here is that because God does not crack down on us right away for something that is going on, it doesn't mean He is overlooking it.
 He is withholding things because He wants us to come to an understanding ourselves, repent, and change.
 He is not approving of what we are doing.

 Let's get it even narrower here.
-He is saying that if we fail to recognize where this superior judgmental behavior is taking us, it will gradually turn into arrogance that blinds us to God's goodness in forgiving us in the first place, while at the same time insures that we are storing up His wrath, which He will surely execute.
+He is saying that if we fail to recognize where this superior, judgmental behavior is taking us, it will gradually turn into arrogance that blinds us to God's goodness in forgiving us in the first place, while at the same time ensures that we are storing up His wrath, which He will surely execute.
 So the longer we delay in changing, the more intense the punishment is going to be.